 - Library of the Health Sciences – Urbana

-University of Illinois: This is the name of Illinois’ largest public university, which comprises three main campuses at Chicago, Urbana-Champaign and Springfield.
-Find the university online at www.uillinois.edu.
+University of Illinois System: This is the name of Illinois’ largest public university system, which comprises three universities in Chicago, Urbana-Champaign and Springfield.
+Acceptable second references are: U of I System, System, or University of Illinois.
+Find the U of I System online at www.uillinois.edu.

 Use University of Illinois judiciously, as the general public typically interprets an unqualified mention to mean only the Urbana-Champaign campus.
 Do not refer to the Urbana-Champaign campus simply as Illinois.
 On first reference, use the full name of the university rather than the acronym.
 On second reference, use Urbana, not UIUC.